TABLE OF CONTENTS

 The reason that this step is so important is due to the fact that you may have a hard time finding a provider who can accept your industry type.
 Because debt consolidation is considered a “high risk” industry, you won’t be able to work with traditional credit card processing companies like Paypal, Square, and Stripe.
 However, a high risk merchant account will help you process transactions by giving you the right tools.

 High risk merchant service providers will also offer additional services that may benefit you as your company grows.
 Look for processors that provide:

 This way you know that no matter what, your company will be protected for anything that gets thrown at it.

 Unfortunately, debt is a regular part of life for many people today.
 In fact, American household debt hit a staggering $13.21 trillion in 2018.
-Owning debt is almost inevitable for low income and working-class earners alike.
+Owning debt is almost inevitable for low-income and working-class earners alike.
 And with a cost of living that continues to rise and a minimum wage that increases at a much slower rate, it’s no wonder.

-From college to simple everyday life expenses, debt will always be around.
+From college to simple everyday living expenses, debt will always be around.
 But with your expertise, the support of businesses around you, and these tools at your disposal, your debt consolidation business will be able to make a difference.